Getting Started with Solar

 - Energy & Bill Savings: When you generate your own energy, you often need to buy less from the grid.
 Depending on your usage, this could reduce your bill.
 You can even earn bill credits for your excess energy, to offset costs when your system isn’t producing electricity, or during the summer when you use more than you generate.

-- Stay Connected: The existing power grid is already greener than you may think: Around 40% of the energy we currently deliver is from renewable sources like wind and solar farms.
+- Stay Connected: The existing power grid is already greener than you may think: 55% of our energy comes from wind and solar.
 Plus, it’s always there to back up your renewable system at night when the sun sets or the wind dies down, so you always have a reliable source of power.

 Wondering how much going solar will cost?
 The size of the system you install is a major factor.
 We recommend making efficiency upgrades first – this may make your system size and equipment costs smaller.
 Once you’ve made your home or business as efficient as possible, you can use the California Solar Initiative’s (CSI) statewide calculator to get estimates on what size equipment you’ll need and your expected level of investment.